-Each node board supports two Intel Xeon quad-core processors.
+Each node board supports dual Intel Xeon processors.

 Memory

 Each node board has eight 240-pin DIMM sockets (refer to Figure 1-2) that can support up to 32 GB of ECC fully buffered DIMM (FBDIMM) DDR2-667/533 SDRAM.
 Memory can be installed in both interleaved (dual-channel) and non-interleaved (single-channel) configurations.
 All memory modules used to populate the system should be the same size, type, and speed.